Neuroscience Group Field at Fox Cities Stadium

-Neuroscience Group Field at Fox Cities Stadium is a baseball park in Grand Chute, Wisconsin (although it has an Appleton mailing address).
-It is primarily used for baseball, and is the home field of the Wisconsin Timber Rattlers, the Midwest League Minor League Baseball affiliate of the Milwaukee Brewers.
-The stadium also hosts a few music concerts each year.
+Neuroscience Group Field at Fox Cities Stadium is a baseball stadium located in Grand Chute, Wisconsin, a suburb of Appleton.
+The stadium was built in 1995, and holds 5,900 people.
+It is primarily used for baseball as the home field of the Wisconsin Timber Rattlers, the Midwest League affiliate of the Milwaukee Brewers.
+The stadium also hosts a few concerts each year.

+Since 1998, it has served as the site of the Wisconsin Interscholastic Athletic Association state baseball championships.
 From 2000 until 2018, it hosted the NCAA Division III College World Series; the contract to host the event ran out in 2018 and the stadium chose to not renew the contract due to the expanded D-III playoffs schedule conflicting with the Timber Rattlers' schedule.
-The stadium was built in 1995, and holds 5,900 people.
-It is also the site of the Wisconsin Interscholastic Athletic Association High School Spring Baseball Championship.